Will More Expressive Graph Neural Networks do Better on Generative Tasks?: Evaluation

-In the experiments, we replace R-GCN in GCPN (both with and without edge features) and GraphAF (both with and without edge features) with six more expressive GNNs: GIN~\cite{HPGNN}, GAT~\cite{GAT}, GATv2~\cite{GATv2}, PNA~\cite{PNA}, GSN~\cite{GSN} and GearNet~\cite{GearNet}.
+In the experiments, we replace R-GCN in GCPN (both with and without edge features), GraphAF (both with and without edge features), and GraphEBM with six more expressive GNNs: GIN~\cite{HPGNN}, GAT~\cite{GAT}, GATv2~\cite{GATv2}, PNA~\cite{PNA}, GSN~\cite{GSN} and GearNet~\cite{GearNet}.
 We set all GNNs in the experiments to have 3 hidden layers with batch normalisation~\cite{bn} and ReLU~\cite{relu} activation applied after each layer.
 We find little improvement when further adding GCN layers.
-Each GNN uses a 1-layer MLP to transform the edge features in the graph to a hidden embedding and concatenates with the node features for message passing.
-In addition, they use summation as the READOUT function for graph representations.
-For PNA and GSN, the MESSAGE and UPDATE functions are parameterised by single-layer perceptrons.
-For GSN, we set the graph substructure set to contain cycle graphs of sizes between 3 and 8 (both inclusive), which are some of the most important substructures in molecules~\cite{GSN}.
+Each GNN uses a linear layer to transform the edge features in the graph to a hidden embedding, and concatenates with the node features for message passing.
+In addition, they use sum as the READOUT function for graph representations.
+For PNA and GSN, the MESSAGE and UPDATE functions are parameterised by linear layers.
+For GSN, we set the graph substructure set to contain cyclic graphs of sizes between 3 and 8 (both inclusive), which are some of the most important substructures in molecules~\cite{GSN}.
 For GAT and GATv2, we use multi-head attention with $k=3$ after a manual grid search for attention heads.